Forced religious conversion in Pakistan: Response

+Canada

 Candice Bergen, the Deputy Leader of Conservative Party of Canada, has commented that "The reports coming out of Pakistan of Christian and Hindu girls being abducted, raped, forced into marriages and coerced to convert from their faith are deeply concerning and need to be addressed".
 She also called for the re-establishment of Office of Religious Freedom in Canada to address the issue.

+United Nations

 In January 2023, members of the Office of the United Nations High Commissioner for Human Rights expressed their alarm at the reported rise in kidnappings, coerced religious conversions and weddings of underaged girls from among religious minorities in Pakistan.
 They appealed the Government of Pakistan to stop the alleged abuse where people in their teens had been "kidnapped from their families, trafficked … far from their homes (and) made to marry men sometimes twice their age".
+In 2024, UN human rights experts expressed concerns for lack of protects from forced conversions.
+They also expressed concern that forced marriages and religious conversions of girls from minority communities were being “validated by the courts, often through the invocation of religious law, resulting in victims being kept with their abductors rather than being allowed to return to their parents.”
+In 2026, UN experts expressed similar concern and said "Any change of religion or belief must be genuinely free from coercion, and marriage must be based on full and free consent, which is not legally possible when the victim is a child”.

+European Union

 At an event organised against forced conversion, the Dutch politician and European Parliamentarian member Anja Haga, said "The human rights abuses in Pakistan are deeply alarming and require urgent attention.
 We cannot stand idly by while the fundamental rights of minority women and girls are violated."
 Swedish politician and European Parliamentarian member Charlie Weimers said "It is imperative that we work collectively to end the injustice faced by minority communities.
 Our role in the European Parliament is to raise awareness and advocate for change."

+In 2025, EU parliament passed resolution against forced conversion of minority girls in Pakistan, who became victim of forced conversion and marriage to their abductor.

+United States

+In 2020, US designated Pakistan as "a country of particular concern" for religious freedom noting the report by the U.S. Commission on International Religious Freedom that minor girls from minority communities were "kidnapped for forced conversion to Islam … forcibly married and subjected to rape."
+In 2021, Congressman Brad Sherman highlighted the forced conversion case of Rinkel Kumari in the US legislature and also sent a letter to then president Asif Ali Zardari regarding this.

+The US Commission on International Religious Freedom chair criticised Pakistan in 2026 over the issue of forced conversions of Hindu and Christian girls.

+In 2026, 11 US lawmakers headed by Chris Smith sent a letter to Law and Justice Minister Azam Nazeer Tarar for taking appropriate action against the forced conversion of an 18 year old minority girl.